How Often Should You Replace Your Mattress?

 The factors that affect a mattress’ average lifespan include the material, the amount of care that goes into washing and maintenance, the weight of its users, and whether pets and kids frequently play on the mattress.

-Innerspring mattresses are prone to sagging, especially if they're cheap.
+Innerspring mattresses are prone to sagging.
 Eventually, the coils can poke through and creak as well, making for an uncomfortable and noisy night's sleep.

 To find high-quality innerspring mattresses, look for ones with a lower coil gauge (thicker coils).
 To increase the life of your innerspring mattress, make sure to rotate it 180 degrees every three to six months.
 Some innerspring mattresses can also be flipped.